mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 I pay my writers to learn the style guide.
 I find it's helpful for the relationship because it shows them right out of the gate that I respect their time and I'm not a client who's going to pressure them into giving me unpaid work.

-## Keep your first assigment small and easy
+## Keep your first assignment small and easy

 No matter how good your writer is, there's always a learning curve as they figure out how to write content that matches what you want.
 You can accelerate their learning by keeping a tight feedback loop.
 Start them out with small, simple assignments.
 As they master the easy stuff, gradually progress to larger and more complicated projects.